NachiyammaiAlagappanal/Game/readme.md

 * Display a board.
 	* The board should have light coloured background.
 	* The board should be a square.
+	* The size of the board to be maximum occupyable
 	* The board should be aligned in a center position.
+	* The board size should be responsive for changing browser size

 * Display a object.
 	* The object to be a square.